 The ready-to-eat meals market is expected to grow from US$ 472,231.63 million in 2022 to US$ 802,689.21 million by 2030; it is expected to record a CAGR of 6.9% from 2022 to 2030.

-Based on geography, the ready-to-eat meals market is primarily segmented into North America, Europe, Asia Pacific (APAC), the Middle East & Africa (MEA), and South & Central America.
-Asia Pacific accounted for the largest share of the market.
+By geography, the ready-to-eat meals market is primarily segmented into North America, Europe, Asia Pacific (APAC), the Middle East & Africa (MEA), and South & Central America.
+In 2022, Asia Pacific held the largest market share during the forecast period, also it is a fastest growing region.
 The ready-to-eat meals market in Asia Pacific is segmented into Australia, China, India, Japan, South Korea, and the Rest of Asia Pacific.
 The growing urbanization and rising disposable income of the middle-class population propel the demand for ready-to-eat meals, including burgers, sandwiches, noodles, pasta, and pizza.
 According to the International Labour Organization (ILO), the total income of Asia Pacific countries increased by 3.5% in 2021, wherein China accounted for 0.3% in 2021 and 0.7% in the first half of 2022.
 Similarly, total income grew by 12.4% in Central and Western Asia.
 Owing to the rising disposable income, time constraints, and busy work schedules, working professionals prefer convenient food options such as rice bowls, wraps, salads, rolls, gravies and curries, noodles and portions of pasta, pizza, soups, and stews.
 Additionally, the growing tourism industry, encompassing the HoReCa industry, fuels the demand for ready-to-eat meals, offering tourists and travelers a taste of local and international cuisine without requiring lengthy preparation times.